Mac-Rsh/mr-library/document/coding_style/coding_style_EN.md

 ## Indentation and Line Breaks

 1. Only use 4 spaces for code indentation, tabs are forbidden.
-2. Keep each line of code within 120 characters, break lines and indent the next line by 4 spaces if exceeded.
+2. Keep each line of code within 100 characters, break lines and indent the next line by 4 spaces if exceeded.
-3. Curly braces `{` and `}` should each be on their own line.
+3. Braces are defined on a single line, and `if` etc. are used immediately at the end of the line.
    For example:

    ````c